 Benefit Overview

 Option Who Can Be Reimbursed Key Features

-LPFSA- Limited Purpose Health Care FSA (Dental and vision expenses only) Must be enrolled in CORE Medical Benefit Option You can be reimbursed for expenses for: • You • Your Spouse • Your natural, step, adopted or foster children who will be below age 27 at the end of the year • Any individual (including your Company-Recognized Domestic Partner): o who has the same residence o is a member of your household, and o for whom you provide over half of his or her support for the year.
-Deposit up to \$2,700 in 2020 Pre-tax contributions Have until June 15 to file claims for previous year's eligible expenses For your 2020 LPFSA, you have until December 31, 2020 to incur eligible claims Up to \$500 remaining in your 2020 LPFSA will be carried over to the 2021 Plan Year If both you and your Spouse/Company-Recognized Domestic Partner are employed by American Airlines, both employees may each deposit up to \$2,700 in an LPFSA during 2020.
+Limited for: Purpose Your Spouse FSA Your natural, step, adopted or (Dental and vision expenses only) Must be enrolled in CORE Medical Benefit Option CORE Medical Benefit Option Your Spouse Your Spouse Your natural, step, adopted or (foster children who will be below age 27 at the end of the year Any individual (including your Company-Recognized Domestic Partner): who has the same residence is a member of your household, and for whom you provide over half of his or her support for the year.
+Pre-tax contributions Have until June 15 to file claims for previous year's eligible expenses For your 2020 LPFSA, you have until December 31, 2020 to incur eligible claims Up to \$500 remaining in your 2020 LPFSA will be carried over to the 2021 Plan Year If both you and your Spouse/Company-Recognized Domestic Partner are employed by American Airlines, both employees may each deposit up to \$2,700 in an LPFSA during 2020.